Italian Liberal Party: Re-foundation

 The party was re-founded in 1997 by Stefano De Luca and re-took its original name in 2004.
 The new PLI gathered some of the former right-wing Liberals, but soon distanced itself from the centre-right coalition, led by FI, to follow an autonomous path and try to unite all the Liberals, from left to right, in a single party.

 Ideology, position, factions

 The party's ideological tradition was liberalism, including different variants and factions.
 Indeed, as the party was at times the bulwark of secular conservatism and monarchism, it has been variously described as classical-liberal, conservative-liberal, liberist (meaning economically liberal and/or right-libertarian), liberal-conservative, and conservative.
 The party's political position has been usually described as centre-right and to the right of Christian Democracy, but sometimes also centrist.
 The party always included more progressive factions, chiefly including the one that broke away to form the Radical Party in 1956, and, under the leadership of Valerio Zanone, it arguably became a centre-left party: while under Giovanni Malagodi the PLI refused any cooperation with the Italian Socialist Party, under Zanone and the "lib-lab" pact the party became a close ally of the Socialists.
+Additionally it held laicist positions more similar to the other two centrist parties in the Pentapartito, Italian Republican Party and Italian Democratic Socialist Party.